Mir Shahabeddin Chilan

-Roger Mills is an international musician, sound artist and writer whose practice and research focuses on networked improvisation, sound installation and experimental radio.
-As founder of Ethernet Orchestra, he is interested in the creative and cognitive challenges that musicians face when engaging in networked intercultural improvisation.
-He is best known for his work with Statik Sound System in the early 1990’s, where his interest in intercultural networked performance was piqued through the culturally diverse musicians the group worked with.
-Recent credits include a Golden Eye award for contrapuntal radio performance Idea of South (Sydney), score for BAFTA award winning dance performance “At Swim Two Boys” UK and album production and performances with Turkish singer Mircan Kaya.
+Roger Mills is an international musician, sound artist and writer whose practice and research focus on networked improvisation, sound installation and experimental radio.
+As the founder of Ethernet Orchestra, he is interested in the creative and cognitive challenges that musicians face when engaging in networked intercultural improvisation.
+He is best known for his work with Statik Sound System in the early 1990s, where his interest in intercultural networked performance was piqued through the culturally diverse musicians the group worked with.
+Credits include a Golden Eye award for contrapuntal radio performance Idea of South (Sydney), score for BAFTA award-winning dance performance At Swim Two Boys UK and album production and performances with Turkish singer Mircan Kaya.
 Website

 Hervé Perez is an improviser, sound and visual artist who performs spontaneous compositions with a laptop, using processed field recordings as well as acoustic instruments.
 His work is influenced by electro-acoustic, contemporary music, experimental electronics, free improvisation, immersive sound art and ancient techniques of sound therapy alike.
 His research approaches sound as vibration, the relation between sound and objects or spaces, architecture and the body.
-Hervé’s use of field recordings is concerned with frequencies (wave lengths) and harmonic relationships found in nature, how they relate to the physical world, and how the sounds of natural elements connect to our own cycles.
+Hervé’s use of field recordings is concerned with frequencies (wavelengths) and harmonic relationships found in nature, how they relate to the physical world, and how the sounds of natural elements connect to our own cycles.
 Soprano saxophone performances focus on extended techniques and abstract peripheral sounds structural to the instrument as a physical resonant object – although he has been known to play melodies at times…Website

 Shaun Premnath is a multi-instrumentalist and improviser in a wide range of music styles.
-Starting formal training on the piano at an early age, he has since diversified, teaching himself guitar, tuba, harmonium and violin.
-He is trained in classical tabla and Hindustani voice, receiving formal training from acclaimed and award winning tabla player, Bobby Singh and from the late Dr. Arun Apte, a student of the late Pt.
+Starting formal training on the piano at an early age, he has since diversified, teaching himself guitar, tuba, harmonium, and violin.
+He is trained in classical tabla and Hindustani voice, receiving formal training from acclaimed and award-winning tabla player, Bobby Singh and from the late Dr. Arun Apte, a student of the late Pt.
 Jitendra Abhisheki respectfully.
 Shaun has performed at various functions for Hindi Festivals, radio voice recitals as well as providing music for theatrical productions and concerts.
 Having completed the HSC Music Extension 1 with a composition major, he has also composed additional background music for Vishwaas Productions theatrical production “Gandhi: The Power Of One”, and then became a music director in the Chinmaya Mission production “Journey of a Master”.
 He has also worked with the Vishwaas Productions Band and helped provide music accompaniment for the Jaffna Hind College OBA Sydney singing contest, Geethavani,

-Peyman Sayyadi is a Tanbour player, vocalist and art-whistler; a Kurd from Iran, performing Kurdish and Persian traditional and folklore music.
-Being exposed to a diverse range of genre of music from early childhood as well as the complex society of Iran has made his music distinct and also deeply affected by the geography.
+Peyman Sayyadi is a Tanbour player, vocalist, and art-whistler; a Kurd from Iran, performing Kurdish and Persian traditional and folklore music.
+Being exposed to a diverse range of genre of music from early childhood as well as the complex society of Iran has made his music distinct and also deeply affected by geography.
 He’s been immersed in mysterious Maghams of Tanbour for years and he still tries to decode the unknown parts.
 The music that he plays is mostly a combination of different types of Kurdish and Persian music added to his own personal understanding of his present moment.

-Martin Slawig is a musician, audio visual artist.
+Martin Slawig is a musician, audiovisual artist.
 He holds a pre-diploma in electrical engineering, studied percussion in Togo (West Africa), Cuba and at the International School of Percussion in Munich.
-Until year 2000 concerts in Germany and Europe in the field of Jazz-, Latin- and African music with different bands (Drummers Communicate, Havana, Hamid Baroudi among others).
+Until the year 2000 concerts in Germany and Europe in the field of Jazz-, Latin- and African music with different bands (Drummers Communicate, Havana, Hamid Baroudi among others).
 Autodidact in digital media and programming.
-Martin works with custom built instruments, objects, field recordings and computer programming for realtime processing (max/msp Jitter).
+Martin works with custom built instruments, objects, field recordings and computer programming for real-time processing (max/msp Jitter).
 Development of sound and video installations.
 Compositions and stage design for theatres.
 Co-director of Theater im Glashaus, a group of performers with learning difficulties.
 Workshops and talks at UdK Berlin; University of Bayreuth; School of Visual Arts, Windsor, Canada; University of Western Ontario, Canada.
 Performances and exhibitions internationally.
 Website.

-Aref Toloei is a musician, composer and educator who holds a degree in Performing Persian instrument (Tar) from the Art University of Tehran, and a Masters in Contemporary Improvisation from Macquarie University, Sydney.
-Inter-cultural interests made him to travel to India and research Hindustani music in Varanasi.
+Aref Toloei is a musician, composer, and educator who holds a degree in Performing Persian instrument (Tar) from the Art University of Tehran, and a Masters in Contemporary Improvisation from Macquarie University, Sydney.
+Inter-cultural interests made him travel to India and research Hindustani music in Varanasi.
 He currently lectures in performance at the Chavoosh Institute, Tehran, Iran.

-Ahmet Yavuz Uydu is a multi instrumentalist from Adana, Turkey with a background in Turkish classical singing.
+Ahmet Yavuz Uydu is a multi-instrumentalist from Adana, Turkey with a background in Turkish classical singing.
 He has composed for both film and television and recently performed with Rafet El Roman at the Enmore Theatre.
-He performs with Oud, Bendir, Cumbus and electric bass.
+He performs with Oud, Bendir, Cumbus, and electric bass.

 Chris Vine is an artist and musician who studied fine art in Britain and the USA.
-He began playing improvised music in his teens as part of the UK free improvisation movement and was associated with the downtown music scenes of New York and Washington D.C. in the early 1980’s, working with Elliott Sharp, Bobby Previte and Bob Boilen.
+He began playing improvised music in his teens as part of the UK free improvisation movement and was associated with the downtown music scenes of New York and Washington D.C. in the early 1980s, working with Elliott Sharp, Bobby Previte, and Bob Boilen.
 He formed the Heat Poets in partnership with the open field poet Chris Torrance in Wales in 1985.
-Vine was guitarist with Ted Milton’s cult punk jazz group Blurt throughout the 1990’s.
+Vine was guitarist with Ted Milton’s cult punk jazz group Blurt throughout the 1990s.
 At this time, he was active in Welsh Experimental Theatre as sound designer and composer, working with companies such as The Centre for Performance Research and Earthfall.
 He is currently based in Brazil, where he works in collaboration with various companies, including Verve Companhia de Dança.
 Chris Vine on SoundCloud